-Nursing has a key role in supporting efforts to reduce this threat as a central part of the healthcare and public health workforce.
+AMR impacts on a range of infections caused by bacteria, fungi, viruses and parasites.
+Nursing has a key role in supporting efforts to reduce this threat as a central part of the health care and public health workforce.
 The work of the RCN is diverse to reflect the different ways in which nursing contributes within the UK and internationally to this global threat.

 Current RCN activity on AMR

-The RCN is proud to have contributed to the development of a competency framework to support antimicrobial stewardship and is shaping its current and future activity around the 6 domains of practice in association with higher education institutes (HEIs).
-Led by Cardiff University the competencies provide a holistic approach to support education of nursing and other healthcare professionals on this most important topic.
-The 6 domains are:
+We are proud to have contributed to the development of a competency framework to support antimicrobial stewardship and shape its current and future activity around the six domains of practice in association with higher education institutes (HEIs).
+Led by Cardiff University the competencies provide a holistic approach to support nurses and other health care professionals on this topic.
+The six domains are:

 How to use the competencies

-In addition to the strategic work described in the current work section the RCN is also currently engaged in the following:
+In addition to the strategic work described in the current work section, we are also engaged in the following:

 - Providing scientific advice to support the European Public Health Alliance (EPHA) AMR contribution to policy development within the EU.